mxcoppell/longleap-tools/README.md

 - Returns array of dates in YYYY-MM-DD format
 - Includes special market closures if within range
 - Throws error if years are before 2000

+#### isTradingDay(date: Date): boolean
+Checks if a given date is a trading day (not a weekend or market holiday).
+- Returns true if the date is a trading day, false otherwise
+- Throws error if date is before year 2000

 ### Yahoo Finance Functions